Diseases & Conditions : Non-Traumatic Emergencies

 Altered mental state

-The symptoms of a venomous snake bite may resemble other medical conditions or problems.
-Always consult your physician for a diagnosis.
+The symptoms of a venomous snakebite may look like other health conditions or problems.
+Always see your healthcare provider for a diagnosis.

-Call for emergency assistance immediately if someone has been bitten by a snake.
+Call for emergency help right away if someone has been bitten by a snake.
 Responding quickly in this type of emergency is crucial.
-While waiting for emergency assistance:
+While waiting for emergency help:

 Wash the bite with soap and water.

-Immobilize the bitten area and keep it lower than the heart.
+Keep the bitten area still and lower than the heart.

-Cover the area with a clean, cool compress or a moist dressing to minimize swelling and discomfort.
+Cover the area with a clean, cool compress or a moist dressing to ease swelling and discomfort.

 Monitor breathing and heart rate.